-An unsafe condition exists that requires the immediate adoption of this AD.
-The FAA has found that the risk to the flying public justifies waiving notice and comment prior to adoption of this rule because a loss of communication between some avionics systems and the avionics network could lead to partial or total loss of some avionics systems or functions.
-Therefore, we determined that notice and opportunity for public comment before issuing this AD are impracticable and that good cause exists for making this amendment effective in fewer than 30 days.
+An unsafe condition exists that requires the immediate adoption of this AD without providing an opportunity for public comments prior to adoption.
+The FAA has found that the risk to the flying public justifies waiving notice and comment prior to adoption of this rule because of an unacceptable rate of IFSDs and rejected takeoffs on affected airplanes.
+Therefore, we determined that notice and opportunity for public comment before issuing this AD are impracticable.
+In addition, for the reasons stated above we find that good cause exists for making this amendment effective in less than 30 days.